 Q: Can students request each other as roommates?

 A: Students can request to be roommates through MyHousing as long as all students involved have applied for and been accepted to the social justice housing area.

 Q: Do I need to apply with a roommate?

 A: No. Students do not need to have a roommate in mind to enter this community.
 Students who do not have a roommate will be housed with a roommate chosen by the Residence Life Office.

 Q: When will students find out if they have been accepted to the Social Justice special interest housing area?

-> A: Upperclassmen students will find out the week of March 27, 2017.
-Entering first year students will find out the week of July 17, 2017.
+A: First year students will find out the week of July 16, 2018.